-Wynnewood renewable diesel unit (RDU) under construction and expected to be complete in April 2022.
-Construction of Wynnewood pretreatment unit (PTU) approved by the Board and expected to be complete by YE 2022.
-Engineering designwork underway on potential Coffeyville RDU project.
-Pursuing 45 Q tax credits for carbon capture and sequestration activities at Coffeyville Fertilizer facility.
+Wynnewood renewable diesel unit (RDU) completed in April 2022 and we are in the process of ramping up production.
+Construction of Wynnewood pre-treatment unit (PTU) approved by the Board and expected to be completed by 2Q 2023.
+Engineering design underway on potential Coffeyville RDU project.
+Pursuing 45Q tax credits for carbon capture and sequestration activities at Coffeyville fertilizer facility.